optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 The current `cov` and `sdcorr` constraints apply to flattened covariance matrices as well as standard deviations and flattened correlation matrices.
 This comes from a time where estimagic only supported an essentially flat parameter format (DataFrames with "value" column).
-We can exploit the fact that we already have breaking changes to rename the current `cov` and `sdcorr` constraints to `FlatCovConstraint` and `FlatSdcorrConstraint`.
+We can exploit the current deprecation cycle to rename the current `cov` and `sdcorr` constraints to `FlatCovConstraint` and `FlatSdcorrConstraint`.
 This prepares the introduction of a more natural `CovConstraint` and `SdcorrConstraint` later.

 (algorithm-selection)=